liveness-detection-bangkit-team/liveness-storage/README.md

 ## Installation
 1. Clone this repository.
+2. Create a virtual environment first with `pytho -m venv`
-2. Install the required packages with `pip install -r requirements.txt`.
+3. Install the required packages with `pip install -r requirements.txt`.
-3. Create a service account key file and download it as a JSON file.
+4. Create a service account key file and download it as a JSON file.
-4. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the key file.
+5. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the key file.
-5. Run the Flask development server with `flask --debug run -h 0.0.0.0`.
+6. Run the Flask development server with `flask --debug run -h 0.0.0.0`.

 ## API Endpoints
 > ---